Our History

 One of the early, prominent members of Bethel was Mary Bell (1799-1856), widow of Josiah H. Bell (1791-1838), the founder of East and West Columbia.
 The Bells were among Stephen F. Austin’s three hundred original settlers.

 The congregation worshiped for a time in one of the old capitol buildings in West Columbia.
 In 1852, with healthy finances and 43 members, a church was built on land given by Mary Bell, adjacent to what is, today the old West Columbia cemetery.
-By some accounts, the building was destroyed by fire in 1870, though the memory of now-deceased members of the church had it that the structure was blown down in the August, 1932, Freeport Hurricane.
+Accounts differ as to the end of this building: (1) destroyed by fire in 1870, (2) wiped out by the Great Storm of 1900, (3) blown down in the August, 1932, Freeport Hurricane.

 By 1880 or so, many of the 53 members of the church lived in East Columbia.
-While the church’s finances were not nearly as strong as they had been before the Civil War, a new church building was built in East Columbia, on Main Street.
-That building was damaged by the Great Storm of 1900 (a category 4 hurricane that struck in early September); the building was soon repaired, but, like the 1852 structure, was destroyed in the 1932 storm.
+Despite the church’s finances not being nearly as strong as they had been before the Civil War, a new church building was built in East Columbia, on Main Street.
+That building was damaged by the Great Storm of 1900 (a category 4 hurricane that struck in early September); the building was repaired soon after, but it couldn’t be salvaged after the 1932 storm.
 We then purchased our current building, also on Main Street, which had been built in 1913 as the Armstrong Memorial Methodist Church.

-A classroom and fellowship addition was built in the 1950s and remodeled in the 1980s.
+A classroom and fellowship addition were built in the 1950s and remodeled in the 1980s.
+An addition was built in the 1990s.
 Our current fellowship hall, Bethel Hall, was built in the 2000s.